-- A. This indicates the HSQF Quality Pathway subject to the funding thresholds outlined in Part 4 and/or other applicable exceptions detailed below.
-Where certification is indicated but an organisation's funding only meets the threshold for self-assessment, performance will be demonstrated through a self-assessment only except for Child Protection Placement Services that are in-scope of Child Safety Licensing, which are required to achieve certification regardless of funding levels. - B. Multi-service providers: Where organisations deliver multiple in-scope services listed in Part 3: - Certification takes precedence, so if one or more services delivered requires certification, this is the method that must be used by the organisation. - As organisations generally only demonstrate compliance using one pathway, those delivering services that are required to be certified do not need to complete a separate self-assessment for services listed as self-assessable in Part 3, and self-assessable services do not need to be included in third-party audits. - Organisations that deliver more than one self-assessable service, only need to complete a combined self-assessment that includes all of their self-assessable services. - C. Queensland Government agencies: As a general rule, Queensland Government agencies delivering Child and Family Services are not required to demonstrate compliance with the HSQF.
-These providers will remain subject to regulation by their own specific sets of quality standards and safeguards. - T204 with Direct Care and T204 without Direct Care are not separated in the Child Protection (Placement Services) Investment Specification, however must be separately addressed in audits. - 2.
-T205 with Direct Care and T205 without Direct Care are not separated in the Child Protection (Placement Services) Investment Specification, however must be separately addressed in audits. - 3.
-Certification applies except for Health Visiting Program services, which are not required to demonstrate compliance with HSQF. - 4.
+- A. This indicates the HSQF Quality Pathway, subject to the funding thresholds outlined in Part 4 and/or other applicable exceptions detailed below.
+Where certification is indicated but an organisation's funding only meets the threshold for self-assessment, performance will be demonstrated through a self-assessment only except for Child Protection Placement Services that are in-scope of Child Safety Licensing, which are required to achieve certification regardless of funding levels. - B. Multi-service providers: Where organisations deliver multiple in-scope services listed in Part 3: - Certification takes precedence, so if one or more services delivered requires certification, this is the method that must be used by the organisation. - As organisations generally only demonstrate compliance using one pathway, those delivering services that are required to be certified do not need to complete a separate selfassessment for services listed as self-assessable in Part 3, and self-assessable services do not need to be included in third-party audits. - Organisations that deliver more than one self-assessable service, only need to complete a combined self-assessment that includes all of their self-assessable services. - C. Queensland Government agencies: As a general rule, Queensland Government agencies delivering human services funded by participating Queensland Government departments through service agreements are not required to demonstrate compliance with the HSQF.
+These providers will remain subject to regulation by their own specific sets of quality standards and safeguards. - D. Where Other (Toth) services are funded under the same service outlet number as another service that demonstrates compliance with HSQF (through either certification, self-assessment or other accreditation), the HSQF quality pathway will also apply to the Toth service.
+Otherwise, Toth funded services will only need to demonstrate compliance with HSQF when advised, on a case-by-case basis. - 1.
+T204 with Direct Care and T204 without Direct Care are not separated in the Child Protection (Placement Services) Investment Specification, however must be separately addressed in audits. - T205 with Direct Care and T205 without Direct Care are not separated in the Child Protection (Placement Services) Investment Specification, however must be separately addressed in audits. - 3.
 ISO 9001 accreditation applies, or where agreed accreditation under another quality system, except for certain representative networks where notified by the department, which are required to achieve certification.